mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 team and possibly not updated in a very long time.
 Even when the code is accurate, it may be misleading.
-For example, travellers may visit a world listed as a dictatorship, to find that in fact the ‘dictator’ is in fact a figurehead monarch who carries out state functions and ratifies the democratically elected government as a nicety of law.
+For example, travellers may visit a world listed as a dictatorship, to find that in fact the 'dictator' is in fact a figurehead monarch who carries out state functions and ratifies the democratically elected government as a nicety of law.
 Although the world calls itself a kingdom and has an actual king, leading the survey team to enter it